 The Security and Access Control Subsystems add a whole new set of SNMP configuration parameters.
 The Security Subsystem also requires frequent changes of secrets at the various SNMP entities.
-To make this deployable in a large operational environment, these SNMP parameters must be able to be remotely configured.
+To make this deployable in a large operational environment, these SNMP parameters must be remotely configurable.